The Templar of Aetolia

 Revenant

 Templar’s Shadow mirror.
 Spinesreach’s blade-wielders.
 Riving, Manifestation, Chirography.
-Pick Revenant if you like the martial-blade chassis but want to play on the Shadow side, channeling Kalsu empowerments from the Plane of Shadow rather than Bladefire’s sacred radiance.
+Pick Revenant if you like the martial-blade chassis but want to play on the Shadow side, working with ambient shadow and Kalsu word-power rather than Bladefire’s sacred radiance.

 Luminary